COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/srs.md

 #### Acceptance criteria:

 **Given** I have installed the application.
-**When** I click on create new smart manager.
+**When** I click on create new smart manager and select a root directory.
-**Then** I am prompted for the root directory and a smart manager is created which sorts all the content by its semantic meaning.
+**Then** A smart manager is created and the system updates its scan targets to monitor this directory.
 **Covers:** UC8

 ### 5. User Story: Configure sorting preferences